waddahadel/LpEventReportQueue/classes/API/README.md

 ```php
 $filter = $DIC['qu.lerq.api']->createFilterObject()
 ```
-This function does not take any parameters and returns a FilterObject instance.
+This method does not take any parameters and returns a FilterObject instance.

-At this object you have a bunch of functions to set your filters.
-All of these functions are chainable, so you may call it like:
+At this object you have a bunch of methods to set your filters.
+All of these methods are chainable, so you may call it like:
 ```php
 $filter->setPageStart(5)
     ->setPageLength(5)